Our Review Process

 When it comes to eating healthy, even with packaged foods, food literacy is the most important tool in a consumer’s arsenal.
-It may take a few months to develop the habit, but it’s worth the effort.
+It may take a few months to develop the habit to read to read nutrition labels, food labels, but it’s worth the effort.
 Read labels and decide whether those are the ingredients you want on your plate.
 Do your best to pick foods that are as close to natural as you can get, and remember that you don’t have to sacrifice your health in the name of convenience.
 If you want to know more or need help, do reach out to a health coach.

 The labels that are applied on various food items are used to make the buyer informed about various aspects of the item that he is about to buy.
 These aspects must include things like ingredients used to manufacture the item, overview of the product, details of the manufacturer, nutritional values, quantity of ingredients, markings of important dates, and a few other informative things that are used to make the buyer aware of the product fully before he purchases it.
 It is important to know what you are going to intake as the contents of the item can directly have a good or bad impact on your health.

 A label must contain certain important information like details of manufacture, product overview, nutrition values, ingredients used for manufacturing the item, the quantity of each ingredient used, markings of vital dates, the origin country of the item, detailed steps for using and storing the item, allergens and additives, and other health-related implications.
 A proper label would be the one that makes you knowledgeable about what impact the intake of that item will have on your body.
 Using this information, you can decide whether to include or exclude that item from your diet and purchasing list.